SEN-RAD/travel/README.md

 Built with React.

-## Idea

-When preparing for a trip, it'd be great to have a website where you could type in your destination and find out about all the relevant details you need.
-I started off with the intention of showing cost of living data (e.g. how expensive is a coffee, taxi, hotel room, etc.), but I was unable to find a free API for such purposes.

 ### Functionality

 The user types in the name of a city and the app returns the following useful information about the destination: